jellyfin/mopidy-jellyfin/README.rst

 Install by running::

-    pip2 install Mopidy-Jellyfin
+    pip install Mopidy-Jellyfin

-Note that mopidy is officially still limited to python 2.
-There is a prerelease of python 3 support that can be installed for testing purposes.
-More information can be found `here <https://github.com/mopidy/mopidy/issues/779#issuecomment-552116742>`_
+Mopidy-Jellyfin has officially moved to Python 3 with the release of `Mopidy 3.0 <https://mopidy.com/blog/2019/12/22/mopidy-3.0/>`_.
+All future updates will target this newer version.

 Configuration